Skip to main content

 HIGH PREVALENCE

-Wheat is present in many traditional Irish foods, particularly breads and baked goods.
+Wheat shows up in plenty of traditional Irish foods, above all in breads and baked goods.

 COMMONLY FOUND IN: